abbycabs/mozsprint-repo-template/README.md

 ## How to play
 1. Download the board on your language: [[English](https://github.com/barrosgeraldo/mozsprint-privacy-security-situations/raw/master/game-board/Privacy%20and%20Security%20Situations%20Challenge%20-%20Board.pdf)] [Portuguese] [Spanish]
-2. Print or draw the board based on PDF file.
+2. Print or draw by hand the board based on PDF file.
 3. Check the **"Let's Play"** on board game that includes tips, prepatives and rules.
 4. Start playing!